The Middle of Nowhere

-Finn tensed his body as a brilliant burst of light fired from the golem's single eye, wondering if the last sound he would ever hear would be the shrill whine of the alarm ringing in his ears.
+His body growing tense as a brilliant burst of light fired from the golem's single eye, Finn wondered if the last sound he would ever hear would be the shrill whine of the alarm ringing in his ears.

 Finn sat up abruptly in the makeshift bunk that was his bed.
 The book he had been reading before falling asleep fell off his chest and hit the floor with a thud, the title "The Crusade of Sir Tirager Vespere, Knight of Justice" just visible on the worn and faded cover.
-He stared around bleakly before his mind identified the shrill ring of his alarm.
-He brought his fist down on the top of the clock, silencing the alarm with a slight crunch of the plastic casing.
+He stared around through bleary eyes for a few moments before his mind identified the shrill ring as his alarm.
+With a grunt, he brought his fist down on the top of the clock, silencing the alarm with a slight crunch of the plastic casing.

-With a sigh, Finn fell back into his bunk and stared up at his ceiling, a patchwork of circuitry, vent tubing, and wires.
+Finn fell back into his bunk and stared up at the patchwork of circuitry, vent tubing, and wires that served as his ceiling.
 For a time, he considered going back to sleep.
 Sure, he had things to do, but it wasn't like they were going anywhere.

-Just was just drifting off when something heavy landed on his stomach, effectively knocking the breath out of him.
+Finn was just drifting back to sleep when something landed on his stomach, effectively knocking the breath out of him.

 "C'mon, Finn!
 Get up already!
 We got stuff to do!"

-With a groan, Finn grabbed his pillow and buried his face in it, only for a metal claw to grab it and tear it from his grasp.
+Groaning, Finn buried his face in his pillow only for a metal claw to grab it and tear it from his grasp.